paulpascal/to-words/README.md

 ## Introduction

-Converts Numbers (including decimal points) into words for Indian style.
-It also converts the numbers into words for currency, again, for Indian style.
+Converts Numbers (including decimal points) into words .
+It also converts the numbers into words for currency.

 ## Installation